Modular Vehicle Routing Problem: Applications in Logistics: Computational Experiments

 \subsection{Value of MV Platooning}

-This section quantifies the benefits of MV Platooning.
-We compare the objective values of the MVRP with \(L = 1, 2,\) and 3, respectively, where the MVRP with \(L = 1\) is equivalent to the VRP.
-Table \ref{tab:len} reports the objective values with \(L = 1, 2,\) and 3, which are represented by columns $Obj_1$, $Obj_2$, and $Obj_3$.
-It shows that as \(L\) increases, the objective values for all instances decrease.
-Figure \ref{fig:len} illustrates the proportional change in average objective values for different instance sizes as \(L\) increases.
-When \(L\) increases from 1 to 2, the objective value decreases by approximately 2.5\%.
-When \(L\) increases from 1 to 3, the objective value decreases by about 5\%.
-Based on Theorem \ref{the1}, with \(\eta = 0.1\), the theoretical upper bounds for the reduction in objective value are 10\% and 20\% for \(L = 2\) and \(L = 3\), respectively.
-The actual results show that the reduction in the objective value is approximately one-fourth of the theoretical upper bound.
+To quantify the benefits of MV platooning, we conduct experiments with large-size instances to compare the objective values of the MVRP under different maximum platoon lengths, \(L = 1, 2,\) and 3.
+Figure \ref{fig:len} illustrates the percentage ratio of average objective values for all instances with \(L=1, 2,\) and 3, relative to the result with \(L=1\).
+The results show that as \(L\) increases, the objective values for all instances decrease.
+Specifically, when \(L\) increases from 1 to 2, the objective value decreases by approximately 2.6\%.
+Similarly, when \(L\) increases from 1 to 3, the objective value decreases by about 5.6\%.
+According to Theorem \ref{the1}, with \(\eta = 0.1\), the theoretical upper bounds for the reduction in objective value are 10\% and 20\% for \(L = 2\) and \(L = 3\), respectively.
+These results demonstrate that the actual reduction in objective values is approximately one-fourth of the theoretical upper bound.